Keanaust/MMA-867-Predictive-Car-Pricing/README.md

-# Orange Car Rental: Predictive Pricing Model
+# Car Rental: Predictive Pricing Model

 This repository contains the project materials for **Team Beijing's predictive modeling initiative**, conducted as part of MMA 867 at Queen's University.
 The project aims to optimize car pricing strategies through a robust predictive model built with multivariate and Lasso regression.